wencanning/self-study-CS/LLM/RL/deepseek/SemEval_Agent_Prompt.md

 1. **Verify the Label:** Is this strictly the best category?
 Compare it against potential alternative labels.
 2. **Audit the Reasoning:** Specifically analyze whether the cited evidence supports the label.
 For correct classifications, explain why the interpretation is sound.
 For errors, explain exactly where the logic diverges from the definitions or the text.

-Based on my evaluation, the final verdict is: ... //Output strictly either "Correct" or "Incorrect"
+Based on my evaluation, the final verdict is: ... //Output strictly either "Correct" or "Incorrect".

 ---